Ecwid/ecwid-api-docs/includes/_store_profile.md

 ordersUpdated | string | Date of the latest changes in store orders, e.g. `2014-10-15 16:54:11 +0400`
 profileUpdated | string | Date of the latest changes in store information, e.g. `2014-10-15 16:54:11 +0400`
 categoriesUpdated | string | Date of the latest changes in store categories, e.g. `2014-10-19 12:23:12 +0400`
+discountCouponsUpdated | string | Date of the latest changes in store discount coupons, e.g. `2014-10-19 12:23:12 +0400`

 ### Errors